seydx/homebridge-tado-platform/README.md

 ## Troubleshooting

-If you have any issues with the plugin or TV services then you can run homebridge in debug mode, which will provide some additional information.
+If you have any issues with the plugin then you can run homebridge in debug mode, which will provide some additional information.
 This might be useful for debugging issues.

 ***HomeBridge with debug mode:*** ```DEBUG=TadoPlatform,TadoPlatformApi``` and ```homebridge -D ```

+You can also reset the devices

+- add **"reConfig":true** into config.json [(see example-config.json)](https://github.com/SeydX/homebridge-tado-platform/blob/c5f1d08525ec015fe0da376770683025281ab257/extended-config.json#L15)
+- Restart homebridge (these will remove your thermostats from HomeKit and rewrite your config.json)
+- After restart, open config.json and change **"reConfig":true** to **"reConfig":false**
+- Activate the thermostats you want in HomeKit in your config.json under **"deviceOptions"** [(see example-config.json)](https://github.com/SeydX/homebridge-tado-platform/blob/c5f1d08525ec015fe0da376770683025281ab257/extended-config.json#L25)
+- Restart Homebridge